Chronic Fatigue: AntidepressantsSkip to the navigation

 - Other antidepressants, such as bupropion (Wellbutrin), trazodone, venlafaxine (Effexor), and mirtazapine (Remeron).

-When these medicines are used to treat CFS, they may be given in lower doses than the amounts used to treat depression.
+When these medicines are used to treat ME/CFS, they may be given in lower doses than the amounts used to treat depression.

 The choice of medicine may depend on the symptoms that are most bothersome, because each medicine has somewhat different side effects.
 For example:

 - If you have trouble sleeping, you may need a medicine to take at bedtime that causes drowsiness.